-The behavior analysis graduate program offers a Ph.D. for students looking to pursue further study in this discipline.
-Ph.D. graduates become behavior-analytic researchers, instructors and practitioners.
-Florida Tech professors expect graduates of the behavior analysis graduate program doctorate to approach the world from a behaviorist perspective, continue to contribute to behavioral research, inform their practice with current research findings, obtain academic and professional positions, and effectively manage behavior analysts under their supervision.
+The behavior analysis graduate program at Florida Tech offers a PhD for students looking to pursue further study in this discipline.
+PhD graduates become behavior-analytic researchers, instructors, and practitioners.
+Florida Tech professors expect graduates of the behavior analysis doctorate program to approach the world from the perspective of a behaviorist; to continue to contribute to behavioral research; to inform their practice with current research findings; to obtain academic and professional positions; and to effectively manage other behavior analysts under their supervision.

-Applicants to the applied program can choose to attend Florida Tech’s main campus, or attend class at the Orlando Graduate Center, located in the Baldwin Park area of Orlando.
-The program offers daytime, evening and weekend class schedules with close proximity to a thriving medical community, including hospitals and clinics that provide internships and applied learning opportunities for students.
+Applicants to the applied behavior analysis PhD program can choose to attend Florida Tech’s main campus, or attend class at the Orlando Graduate Center, located in the Baldwin Park area of Orlando.
+The program offers daytime, evening, and weekend class schedules, and is in close proximity to a thriving medical community, including hospitals and clinics that provide internships and applied learning opportunities for students.

 The Association for Behavior Analysis International accredits Florida Tech's School of Behavior Analysis.
 In addition, The Behavior Analyst Certification Board Inc. ® (BACB ®) has approved all of the core course sequence of the program.
 The BACB has also approved the Intensive Practical Training in Behavior Analysis as meeting the intensive practicum requirements for the experiential component of the BCBA examination.